Vauxhall (UK Parliament constituency): Prominent frontbenchers

 George Strauss was appointed Minister of Supply from 1947 to 1951 during the Attlee Ministry.
 Kate Hoey was Minister for Sport (1999–2001) during the Blair Ministry.

 Local government results

+The constituency shared boundaries with the Vauxhall electoral division for election of councillors to the Greater London Council at elections in 1973, 1977 and 1981.

 The local government wards in the constituency are currently entirely represented by Labour on Lambeth London Borough Council.

 A single Conservative councillor represented the Clapham Town ward from 2002 until losing their seat by sixty votes in the 2006 Council Elections.

 Three Liberal Democrat councillors represented the Bishop's ward from 1990 to 2014; they subsequently lost the three ward seats to Labour, as did the sole Liberal Democrat councilors in the Oval and Vassall wards.
 They failed to gain them back in 2018.

 At the 2018 council elections, Labour won all of the ward seats in the constituency.
 The Liberal Democrats finished second in the wards of Bishop's, Oval, Stockwell and Prince's.
 The Conservatives finished the runner up in Clapham Town and the Green Party in Vassall, Ferndale and Larkhall.